Rites of Passage

 Weddings are provided at no charge to people who have been members of UUCA for at least one year.
 Fees for nonmembers or people who have been members of UUCA for less than a year are set at the discretion of the officiating minister, in consultation with Unitarian Universalist Minister’s Association recommendations.

 A good relationship has a pattern like a dance and is built on some of the same rules.
-The partners do not need to hold on tightly, because the move confidently in the same pattern, intricate but gay and swift and free, like a country dance of Mozart’s.
-To touch heavily would we to arrest the pattern and freeze the movement, to check the endlessly changing beauty of its unfolding.
+The partners do not need to hold on tightly, because they move confidently in the same pattern, intricate but gay and swift and free, like a country dance of Mozart’s.
+To touch heavily would be to arrest the pattern and freeze the movement, to check the endlessly changing beauty of its unfolding.
 There is no place here for the possessive clutch, the clinging arm the heavy hand; only the barest touch in passing.
 Now arm in arm, now face to face, now back to back—it does not matter which.
 Because they know they are partners moving to the same rhythm, creating a pattern together, and being invisibly nourished by it.
 (Anne Morrow Lindberg)

 For many reasons a marriage falls short of expectation.
 The days are cold.
 The nights are long.
 Again and again.
 The marriage partners try to recapture the dream they had; to live the vision they both once believed.
 Yet the marriage is broken.
 It is a struggle of impossibility.
 All too often, confronted by society’s uncomprehending disapproval, the other’s disappointment and resentment, and one’s own specters of failure and inadequacy, the choice must be made to walk alone.
 Paths must part.
 (Rev. Rudolph Nemser)